published under CC BY-NC-ND 2.0 license by Alessandro Longhi

-In mid-2010 WSL hosted its first international surf contest in at Arugam Bay.
+In mid-2010 WSL hosted its first international surf contest at Arugam Bay.
 WSL repeated their contest tour in 2011 added a women’s competition to the men’s long board championship at Arugam Bay.

-Arugam bay consists of three small villages where fishing and farming are the main occupations.
+Arugam Bay consists of three small villages where fishing and farming are the main occupations.
 Ullae is a fishing village situated at the corner of the bay with a natural harbour.
 It consists mostly of a Tamil population.
 There are a few Sinhalese families as well and the village boasts of both a Sinhalese and a Tamil school.
-Perie Ullae consists mostly of a Muslim population and has a sub post office, a mosque and a Muslim school.
+Perie Ullae consists mostly of a Muslim population and has a sub-post office, a mosque and a Muslim school.
 Sinna Ullae also consists mostly of Muslims and has a mosque and a Muslim school.

 The closest town to Arugam Bay is Potuvil, another Muslim colony.
-Although there large number of hotels and cabana’s which cater to the surfers, there are no good star class hotels in this region.
+Although there large number of hotels and cabana’s which cater to the surfers, there are no good star-class hotels in this region.

 What to do in Arugam Bay